If you thought your money woes ended last year when you settled

 mortgage crisis.
 This provision applies to up to $2 million in

 mortgage debt forgiven in calendar years 2007 through 2013.
-Taxes
+This

-been scheduled to expire at the end of 2012, but Congress extended
+exception had been scheduled to expire at the end of 2012, but was

 Steven M. Piascik, a certified public accountant and president

-of Piascik & Associates in Richmond, Va., warns, "If you use
+of Piascik & Associates in Richmond, Virginia, warns, "If you

-the proceeds from a home equity line of credit to pay off credit
+use the proceeds from a home equity line of credit to pay off

-card debts, or for something other than making improvements to your
+credit card debts, or for something other than making improvements